immersive-web/webxr-ar-module/explainer.md

 ### Sessions

 A `VRDevice` indicates the presence of a VR hardware device but provides very little information about it outside of a name that could be used to select it from a list.
-In order to do anything that involves the hardware's presentation or tracking capabilities the page will need to request a [`VRSession`](https://w3c.github.io/webvr/#interface-vrsession) from the `VRDevice`.
+In order to do anything that involves the hardware's presentation or tracking capabilities the application will need to request a [`VRSession`](https://w3c.github.io/webvr/#interface-vrsession) from the `VRDevice`.

-Sessions can be created with two levels of access:
+Sessions can be created with one of two levels of access:

 **Exclusive Access**: The default mode, but can be explicitly requested with the `exclusive: true` dictionary argument.
 Exclusive sessions present content directly to the `VRDevice`, enabling immersive VR presentation.
 Only one exclusive session per VR hardware device is allowed at a time across the entire UA.
 Exclusive sessions must be created within a user gesture event or within another callback that has been explicitly indicated to allow exclusive session creation.